jspeer/ESP32_GPS-NTP-Server/README.md

     See /data/config.json (default is pins 21/22).

-    To replace uBlox with another sensor, replace lib/UBLOX_GPS (see current implementation) and update include/main.h to reflect new constructor.
+    To replace uBlox with another sensor, replace lib/UBLOX_GPS (see current implementation) and update platformio.ini and include/main.h to reflect new library and constructor.

     IoT_16x16_icon_set_oled_2_color from engsta.net (no copyright noted)

+    To use a different display or ESP32 board, review platformio.ini and include/main.h

 Config:      Configuration is stored in /data/config.json